 Read time 4 minutes

 • Anti-spam protection is a feature available in several transport agents like Content Filter Agent, Sender Filter Agent, Sender ID Agent, and Protocol Analysis agent.
-You need to manually enable them at mailbox server to activate anti-spam protection.
+You need to manually enable them at the mailbox server to activate anti-spam protection.

 • Anti-malware protection was introduced with the Malware Agent since Exchange Server 2013 and is in ‘Enabled’ state by default on the Exchange Mailbox Servers.
 So, there is no need to enable it manually.